grbdeveaux/Program-Configs/README.md

 Deploy has yet to be tested on a clean install.
 The backup and symlinking features have been tested.

 This setup is only for *nix machines.
-If you have a windows machine, get a new computer.

-# deploy:
+# deploy.sh

 Deploy is a more advanced script which does the following:
 1. Makes sure you have zsh, vim, and tmux installed